-Assessment works best in an office that is independent, impartial, and insulated from the influence of programs that are being evaluated.
+Evaluation works best in an office that is independent, impartial, and insulated from the influence of the programs that are being evaluated.
 This approach avoids conflict of interest.
 The Bok Center reports into the Dean of FAS, which allows for more objective evaluation of programs in the College.
-Assessment also works best when it is highly centralized and avoids a number of apparent liabilities including: 1) the cost escalation as few economies of scale can be realized and each lesson learned must be repeated in every assessment case; 2) the inability to ensure that uniform and comprehensive implementation occurs across the FAS; 3) an absence of coordination with reporting requirements and 5) the inability to focus the best expertise on assessment issues.
-Finally successful implementation of assessment in the academic sector should be tied to the scholarship of teaching and learning, which cannot occur as effectively under the reporting structure of a line administrator or administrative office.
-If line administrators become to directly involved with setting academic policy, then many groups of faculty will become quickly disengaged with assessment.
-At the Bok Center, our focus is on teaching and learning, our Center is overseen by a faculty director and our assessment team works closely with pedagogy experts in the disciplines and the Graduate School of Education.
+Evaluation also works best when it is highly centralized and avoids a number of apparent liabilities including: 1) the cost escalation as few economies of scale can be realized and each lesson learned must be repeated in every case; 2) the inability to ensure that uniform and comprehensive implementation occurs across the FAS; 3) an absence of coordination with reporting requirements and 4) the inability to focus the best expertise on evaluation issues.
+Finally successful implementation of evaluation in the academic sector should be tied to the scholarship of teaching and learning; this cannot occur effectively under the reporting structure of a line administrator or administrative office.
+If line administrators become too directly involved with setting academic policy, then many groups of faculty will become quickly disengaged with evaluation.
+At the Bok Center, our focus is on teaching and learning, our Center is overseen by a faculty director and our evaluation team works closely with pedagogy experts in the disciplines and the Graduate School of Education.

 4) Building Knowledge Networks

 In many universities, graduate students constitute the largest teaching resource.
-Incorporating integrative assessment training into their professional development opportunities can address local challenges in cultivating the adoption of more self-reflective processes into instruction within Harvard departments and programs as well as having broader impact in enhancing the teaching practice of the future professorate.
-The Bok Center is committed to the professional development of Harvard graduate students as effective college/ university teachers.
+Incorporating integrative evaluation training into their professional development can address local challenges in cultivating the adoption of more self-reflective processes into instruction within Harvard departments and programs.
+Additionally, this training can have a broader impact in enhancing the teaching practice of the future professorate.
+The Bok Center is committed to the professional development of Harvard graduate students as effective college and university teachers.
 Currently the Center offers relevant training to prepare graduate students to address issues they will face in their teaching.
-We have expanded our professional development and training role to enhance research skills among graduate students and others who want to produce and use assessment and education research in their teaching, grant work or research.
+We have expanded our professional development and training role to enhance research skills among graduate students and others who want to produce and use evaluation and educational research in their teaching, grant work or research.
 We provide professional development opportunities including training courses and workshops (in both on-line open-source and live formats), and a Bok Center Fellow’s program, where graduates from the GSE gain practical experience working closely with faculty and administration in evaluating their courses and programs.

 What we do in the Bok Center:

-• Communicating to our faculty and the university community the value and intentions of assessment in a way that is meaningful to them.
+• Communicating to our faculty and the university community the value and intentions of evaluation in a way that is meaningful to them.

 • Partnering with faculty, academic and co-curricular programs to help them build and integrate systematic process of self-reflection into their teaching and programming.